DC801/BM-Badge/SD_Card/MAGE/README.md

 It doesn't strictly matter which JSON file contains which data, as long as the file is of the right type.
 Scripts therefore must have completely unique names, even if they are inside different script JSON files.

-For all actions, `%SELF%` refers to the entity running the script and `%PLAYER%` refers to the player entity, but variable names and entity names *should not* have dollar signs or percent signs when used as arguments.
+For all actions, [`%SELF%`](#relative-entity-references) refers to the entity running the script and [`%PLAYER%`](#relative-entity-references) refers to the player entity, but [variable names](#variables-integers) and entity names *should not* have [dollar signs](variables-in-messages) or [percent signs](#relative-entity-names) when used as arguments.

-> **Best Practice**: Whether to use `%SELF%` or whether to specify the exact target entity for an action depends on the purpose of the script.
-General-purpose scripts should use `%SELF%`, naturally, but for cutscenes involving multiple characters you might want to specify the entity specifically in case the entity running the script changes at some point, which would change all `%SELF%` references.
+> **Best Practice**: Whether to use [`%SELF%`](#relative-entity-references) or whether to specify the exact target entity for an action depends on the purpose of the script.
+General-purpose scripts should use [`%SELF%`](#relative-entity-references), naturally, but for cutscenes involving multiple characters you might want to specify the entity specifically in case the entity running the script has to change at some point, which would change all [`%SELF%`](#relative-entity-references) references.
 >
-> If a script involves a conversation between an entity and the player and no one else, however, it might be better to use `%SELF%` if only to limit strange choreography in the case of another entity being hacked to run the script instead.
+> If a script involves a conversation between an entity and the player and no one else, however, it might be better to use [`%SELF%`](#relative-entity-references) if only to limit strange choreography in the case of another entity being hacked to run the script instead.

 If a property isn't used by an action, it will be entirely ignored by the encoder.
 This is the only way documentation or notes can be written in script files, since JSON doesn't support comments.
-Below is an example, where `"summary"` and `"to to"` are being used for the script writer's notes:
+Below is an example, where `"summary"` and `"to do"` are being used for the script writer's notes:

 ```json
 "show_dialog-example": [